OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:9

-A widow is to be put on the list only if she is not less than sixty years old, having been the wife of one man,
+A widow should be put on the list only if she is at least sixty years old and has been the wife of one man,

 ## 1 Timothy 5:10